Astro42/Audience-Rating-Prediction/README.md

 # **Audience Rating Prediction Project**

 ## **Project Overview**
-This project aims to build a machine learning model to predict the audience rating of movies based on various features such as runtime, genre, cast, and critic ratings.
+This project aims to build a machine learning model to predict the audience rating of movies based on various features.
 The pipeline demonstrates the end-to-end process, from data preprocessing to model evaluation and hyperparameter tuning, ensuring accurate predictions and robust performance.

+---
+### **List of Files in the Project**

+1. **Predicting_Audience_Rating.ipynb**
+   - The main Jupyter notebook containing the entire pipeline for predicting audience ratings.
+It includes data preprocessing, exploratory data analysis (EDA), model training, evaluation, hyperparameter tuning, and final pipeline implementation.

+2. **Rotten_Tomatoes_Movies3.xls**
+   - The raw dataset in `.xls` format containing movie information such as runtime, genre, cast, critic ratings, and audience ratings.

+3. **Rotten_tomatoes_Movies3.csv**
+   - The converted version of the dataset in `.csv` format for easier handling and compatibility with data processing libraries.
+This file is generated during the initial steps of the notebook.

+These files are essential for running the project and reproducing the results.
 ---

 ## **Features**